3/23 Intro to Plein Air Painting – Sandhills

 Growing up in the natural beauty of Santa Cruz, CA, Taylor was set on a winding path between science and art.
 She received her bachelors in biochemistry at UC Davis and later spent two years at the Mark Kang-O’Higgins Modern Painting Atelier in Seattle.
 After the atelier, Taylor moved back home to Santa Cruz due to a worsening of her invisible disability, POTS.
 Adapting to her new limitations, Taylor’s artistic practice refocused from large imaginative realist oil paintings to small works in gouache.
 She came to aspire to the visionary landscape styles of gouache illustrators, James Gurney (Dinotopia) and Kazuo Oga (Studio Ghibli), and accordingly began to study natural color and light through plein air (i.e. painting landscapes on location outdoors).
 As plein air became central to her creative practice, she developed a distinctive crisp flat-brush style.
 Additionally, she began a successful business designing and selling her own unique ultra-light-weight plein air sketch easels, fabricated here in Santa Cruz.
 As a UC Certified California Naturalist and climate justice artivist, Taylor uses plein air and solar punk illustration to envision a regenerative future for her community.
 In this work, she often collaborates with local activists and environmental stewards.
 Hobbies not yet incorporated into her work are napping and saying hi to the native plants that are walking distance from her house.
 Her pronouns are both they/them and she/her.

-Location: Santa Cruz Museum of Natural History 1305 East Cliff Dr., Santa Cruz, CA 95062
+1305 East Cliff DR, Santa Cruz, CA 95062

 Materials Fee: All supplies are included in class fee.
-Participants are welcome to bring their own, favorite gardening supplies.

 Class Fee: $35 – Museum Members receive a special discounted price applied at checkout.

-Instructor: Cady DeLay
+About the Instructor: Cady Delay

 While originally from San Diego, Cady moved to Monterey in 2022 to study and then pursue scientific illustration.
 Although her location has changed, her passions remain constant: art and the ocean.
 Her work focuses on color and exaggerated detail to make the subject more recognizable, accessible, and fun!
 Recently, she has focused more on 3D pieces, starting with making a four-foot interactive model of a bottlenose dolphin to demonstrate how a dolphin’s body acclimates to diving.
 Cady has been an exhibiting artist in the Museum’s annual exhibit of science illustration, The Art of Nature, for the past two years.